HusamSaleem/in_stock_flutterApp/README.md

 - Clone this repo
 - To build for Android, here is a better [tutorial](https://docs.flutter.dev/deployment/android) than I can ever make here
 - To build for Web, just type in the terminal ```flutter build web```

-# My Personal TODO List
-- Implement more websites like BestBuy, Newegg
-- Phone notifications or maybe push notifications
-- Update the UI (This will always be in the TODO lol)